ali-khaled-949/fitness_app_vertex_ai/README.md

-# fitness App using Vertex AI
+# Concept Fitness App using Vertex AI
 Creating an app to test Vertex AI

 Concept Development: